z88dk/z88dk/libsrc/_DEVELOPMENT/math/float/math32/readme.md

 This library is designed for z180, and z80n processors.
 Specifically, it is optimised for the z180 and [ZX Spectrum Next](https://www.specnext.com/) z80n as these processors have a hardware `16_8x8` multiply instruction that can substantially accelerate the floating point mantissa calculation.

 This library is also designed to be as fast as possible on the z80 processor.
-For the z80 it is built on the same core `16_8x8` multiply model, using an optimal unrolled shift+add algorithm.

 *@feilipu, May 2019*